trickstercache/trickster/docs/influxdb.md

 #### Unsupported Flight SQL RPCs

 Trickster proxies queries, result-set schema requests (`GetSchemaStatement`/`GetSchemaPreparedStatement`, which ADBC drivers probe on connect), the metadata RPCs below, and the prepared-statement lifecycle.
-Other Flight SQL RPCs — writes/updates/ingest (`ExecuteUpdate`, `DoPut` ingestion), transactions, savepoints, query cancellation, and session options — return gRPC `Unimplemented`; clients requiring them should connect to InfluxDB directly.
+Other Flight SQL RPCs — writes/updates/ingest (`ExecuteUpdate`, `DoPut` ingestion), transactions, savepoints, Substrait plans, query cancellation, endpoint renewal, and session options — return gRPC `Unimplemented`; clients requiring them should connect to InfluxDB directly.
+A prepared-statement binding must arrive as a single record batch; a client streaming several batches for one binding receives `Unimplemented` rather than a binding taken from its first batch alone.

 Flight SQL listeners share Trickster's standard listener lifecycle: connection limits (`connections_limit`), graceful drain on SIGTERM (active streams are drained until the configured drain timeout, then closed), and config reload (SIGHUP) — a reload with an unchanged backend configuration keeps serving on the existing socket, while a changed configuration drains the old server and rebinds.